Degree of parallelism

 The degree of parallelism (DOP) is a metric which indicates how many operations can be or are being simultaneously executed by a computer.
-It is especially useful for describing the performance of parallel programs and multi-processor systems.
+It is used as an indicator of the complexity of algorithms, and is especially useful for describing the performance of parallel programs and multi-processor systems.

 A program running on a parallel computer may utilize different numbers of processors at different times.
 For each time period, the number of processors used to execute a program is defined as the degree of parallelism.
 The plot of the DOP as a function of time for a given program is called the parallelism profile.